 How does Separation and Child Support work?

 When a couple decides to separate, they have to figure out how to still manage aspects of the marriage that they share.
 In addition to assets and debt, this includes children and how they will be supported.
 Once a separation takes place, the couple has to decide how the financial obligations will be met so that the children are properly cared for.
-As you work on the terms of the separation with a family lawyer Brooklyn, it is important to bring up child support, too.
+As you work on the terms of the separation with a New York City family lawyer, it is important to bring up child support, too.
 Before a child support order is finalized, there are a number of factors the court will consider to determine who will pay and how much.

 Separation and Child Support